snpsuen/XDP_LBDSR_L3Backend/README.md

 (B) Key things done by <em> xdp_bkd.epf </em> at the backend servers upon recipt of the relevent packets
 1. Rewrite the destinaton IP from the selected server back to the VIP
-2. Pass the packets to the network stack for the service endpoint to process via XDP_TX
+2. Pass the packets to the network stack for the service endpoint to process via XDP_PASS

 ### Limitations